 The IFMP Islamic Finance Certification covers the concepts of economic system, contract, and banking, modes of deposit, pool management, insurance, capital markets and funds according to Islamic law for products related to financial market.

 This Certification Exam specifically designed to meet the minimum qualifications needs of all the professionals related to Islamic banking and finance.
 It intends to ensure that the professionals dealing with its techniques are competent enough in their work.

-This exam has been designed for all the professionals working in capital markets or is connected to it.
+This exam has been designed for all the professionals working in financial markets or is connected to it.

 The curriculum is divided into elements which are further broken down into learning outcomes.
 Each learning objective starts with a specific prefix which indicates the level of skills to be tested.
 The following prefixes are used in this curriculum:

-- Know require the candidate to recall information such as facts, rules and principles
+- Know the candidate to recall information such as facts, rules and principles

-- Understand require the candidate to demonstrate comprehension of an issue, fact, rule or principle.
+- Understand the candidate to demonstrate comprehension of an issue, fact, rule or principle.

-- Be able to calculate require the candidate to be able to use formulae to perform calculations.
+- Be able to use formulae to perform calculations.

-- Be able to apply require the candidate to be able to apply their knowledge to a given set of circumstances in order to present a clear and detailed explanation of a situation, rule or principle.
+- Be able to apply their knowledge to a given set of circumstances in order to present a clear and detailed explanation of a situation, rule or principle.